zhengyup/tp/docs/UserGuide.md

 ## **FAQ**

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous LetsGetHired home folder.
+**A**: Install _LetsGetHired_ in the other computer and overwrite the empty data file it creates with the file that contains the data from your previous _LetsGetHired_ home folder.

 __________________________________________________________________________________________________________________

 ## **Known issues**

 * **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

 __________________________________________________________________________________________________________________